TMJ Treatment Pacific, MO

 Core Components of TMD Treatment in Pacific, MO

-We create TMD treatment plans in Pacific, MO that frequently incorporate a mix of therapeutic techniques and personalized exercises.
+Our TMD treatment plans in Pacific, MO often include a blend of therapeutic techniques and exercises tailored to each patient’s specific needs.
 This approach may involve:

 • Manual Therapy: Hands-on techniques designed to relieve tension and enhance joint movement, reducing pain and stiffness in the jaw.